Get Started

 → GENOME SDK — the reference kernel

-→ Machine Interface — canonical REST/gRPC/JSON surface
+→ Machine Interface — canonical REST/JSON surface

 → Downloads — all schemas, open-source repos, and build manifests